Writing Your Book: Five Common Fears

 According to a HuffPost article, the odds of becoming a best-selling author are bleak.
 Being an author means enduring the process of failure.
 Wondering if you will make an impact.
 Wondering if your book will make it to the finish line, be published, and be read and appreciated.

 Although these fears may be valid, failure is a part of the writing process.
 Like anything you learn to do, you often learn most from failing.
-But authorship is not only about sales or the impact of the masses.
+But writing and publishing a book is not only about sales or the impact of the masses.
 Most writers and authors will agree that the process of writing a book is self-transformative.
 The greatest impact of writing a book is what happens to you, the writer.

 For Kari Warberg Block, writing her book was meant to impact others but also gave her an unexpected journey: “[My goal was] to awaken that unstoppable force that lives within an entrepreneur once they discover their purpose and find their muse.
 What I didn’t expect was how healing, fun, and magical writing this book would become.
 It validated the choice I made in hiring RTC.”